benmvp/migrate-react-hooks-minishop/README.md

 ## Running the app

-We will go through several exercises rebuilding pieces of apps in TypeScript.
+We will go through several exercises converting components written in classes to hooks.
 To get started and verify that everything has been installed correctly, run:

 ```sh
 npm start